wildergeorge/multi-db/readme.md

   * getLikeALL(field, value, caseSensitive) adds Wildcards around value
   * getLikeRight(field, value, caseSensitive) adds Wildcard on the right side of value
   * getLikeLeft(field, value, caseSensitive) adds Wildcard on the left side of value
+* Functions for standard Queries
+  * manualQuery(db, query, [data]) data can be empty, prepared statement is used
+  * manualNonQuery(db, query, [data]) data can be empty, prepared statement is used
 * Uses connection pooling of official db2 module
 * caseSensitive is of type boolean